-AMC OPS 1.965(c) Line checks See JCAR OPS 1.965(c)
+AMC OPS 1.965(c) Line checks

 - 1. Where a pilot is required to operate as pilot flying and pilot non-flying, he should be checked on one sector as pilot flying and on another sector as pilot non-flying. - 2.
 However, where an operator's procedures require integrated flight preparation, integrated cockpit initialization and that each pilot performs both flying and non-flying duties on the same sector, then the line check may be performed on a single sector.